-- Medallions: Undergraduate candidates who receive a BJU award medallion or an alumni legatee medallion are to wear these medallions for commencement.
+- Medallions: Undergraduate candidates who receive medallions as a BJU award recipient or an alumni legatee recipient are to wear these medallions for commencement.

-- Honors Ribbons: Honors Ribbons: Qualifying baccalaureate candidates will be notified about where to pick up honors ribbons on Friday afternoon.
-Students in residence II Semester will receive a notice via campus mail on Thursday afternoon, May 2.
-Others will be receiving information Friday morning, May 3, with their seat and marching line assignments.
+- Honors Ribbons: Qualifying baccalaureate candidates will be notified concerning honors earned as well as when and where to pick up ribbons on Thursday afternoon.
+Students in residence II Semester, Thursday afternoon before commencement day, via campus mail; others, Friday morning of commencement day, with seat and marching line assignment.

 After the Ceremony